Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * navn (name) - name of company
   * adresse (address) - address of company
   * epost (email) - email to company
 * klient - Information about the company that is the owner of the realties.
-Required for all callbacktypes except callbacktype "feil"
+Required for all callback types except callback type "feil"
 * levert (delivered) - timestamp when the response message was created
-* referanse (reference) - a reference to the assignement from the accountant
+* referanse (reference) - a reference to the assignment from the accountant
 * eierform (type of ownership) - can be Andelseier, Seksjonseier or Aksjonær